Skip to Content

 Ironclad Performance Fit Utility Gloves Rockhounding Specs

 This allows for dexterous working, especially with smaller specimens.
-Large rocks, on the other hand, may require heavier and harder gloves which allow less flexibility, trading it for more protection around other parts of the hand.
+Large rocks, on the other hand, may require heavier and harder gloves, which allow less flexibility, and they trade it for more protection around other parts of the hand.

 TIP: Are you interested in more detailed reviews of the best protective gloves for rockhounding?
 If so, check out the article below with a full review of the three best gloves: